- Professor of Musicology

 - Studies in early music performance with Trevor Pinnock, James Tyler, Edward Tarr, and Bruce Dickey

-Steven Plank is the Andrew B. Meldrum Professor of Musicology and director of the Oberlin Collegium Musicum.
-Appointed to the Oberlin faculty in 1980, he holds bachelor and master of music degrees from the University of Louisville (1973, 1974), and a PhD from Washington University in St. Louis, where he studied musicology under Sir Curtis Price.
+Appointed to the Oberlin faculty in 1980, Steven Plank holds bachelor and master of music degrees from the University of Louisville (1973, 1974), and a PhD from Washington University in St. Louis, where he studied musicology under Sir Curtis Price.

 His early music studies in performance and performance practice have been under the direction of Edward Tarr, Trevor Pinnock, James Tyler, and Bruce Dickey.